JordanMilne/Advocate/README.rst

     pip install advocate

 Advocate is officially supported on CPython 2.7+, CPython 3.4+ and PyPy 2.
 PyPy 3 may work as well, but you'll need a copy of the ipaddress module from elsewhere.
-Python 3 users may also need to install netifaces from their `HG repository <https://bitbucket.org/al45tair/netifaces/>`_, as the version currently on PyPi won't install.

 See it in action
 ================